Statistical Test for Diffusion-Based Anomaly Localization via Selective Inference: Conclusions

-We introduced the DAL-Test, a novel statistical procedure for anomaly localizations identified by a diffusion model.
-With the proposed DAL-Test, the false positive detection rate can be controlled with the significance level because statistical inference is conducted conditional on the fact that the anomalous regions are identified by using a diffusion model.
-We demonstrated that the DAL-Test has higher power than the bonferroni correction, the only existing method for controlling the false positive detection rate.
-However, the growing the size of the diffusion model also leads to increased computational demands.
-In future work, we will focus on improving the computational efficiency of the DAL-Test.
+We introduced the DAL-Test, a novel statistical procedure for anomaly localization identified by a diffusion model.
+With the proposed DAL-Test, the false positive detection rate can be controlled at the significance level because statistical inference is conducted conditional on the fact that the anomalous regions are identified by using a diffusion model.
+We demonstrated that the DAL-Test has higher power than the Bonferroni correction, the only existing method for controlling the false positive detection rate.